 For the first twenty-something years of my life, the best pie I had was the McDonald’s apple pie.
 Sad, perhaps, but they do make a good pie (and it’s portable!).
 This all changed once I visited the Pie Hole in Los Angeles.
 One bite of their earl grey pie and I was hooked.
 So there was amazing pie out there other than apple pie!
 It’s been several years now and I have now visited many pie shops and tried some innovative flavors.
-In fact, I crave pie so often now that one day I just woke up and said, “I’m going to bake a pie.”
+In fact, I crave pie so often now that today I just woke up and said, “I’m going to bake a pie.”
 After reading the description of Pie Hole’s earl grey pie, I decided to recreate this delicious treat and found that with a little effort, this amazing pie can indeed be made in my own kitchen.

 **Helpful tips and common mistakes